openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * **Invocation of a Self-Issued OP**: mechanisms how the RP invokes/opens a Self-Issued OP.

-* **Static and Dynamic Self-Issued OP Discovery**: mechanisms how the RP discovers Self-issued OP's metadata such as authorization endpoint to invoke/open it.
+* **Static and Dynamic Self-Issued OP Discovery**: mechanisms how the RP discovers Self-issued OP's metadata such as authorization endpoint.

-* **RP Registration**: mechanisms how the RPs registers metadata such as supported functionalities with the Self-Issued OP.
-Extends [@!OpenID.Registration] with dynamic registration
+* **RP Registration**: mechanisms how the RPs register metadata such as supported functionalities with the Self-Issued OP, such as registration parameter and RP Metadata Registration Methods.

-### Additional claims and processing requirements of Self-Issued ID Tokens
+* **Self-Issued ID Token**: additional claims and processing requirements of Self-Issued ID Tokens

-## Including self-asserted (non-verifiable) claims within a Self-Issued ID Token
+* **Self-Asserted Claims**: transporting claims in a Self-Issued ID Token that are not verifiable by the RP

-## Usage of cryptographically verifiable identifiers as a way for RPs to identify the authenticated user

-  A _cryptographically verifiable identifier_ is an identifier which is either based upon or can be resolved to cryptographic key material.
-Self-Issued OPs can prove possession of the underlying key during the OpenID message exchange with the RP.
-Future exchanges based on the same identifier serve to strongly re-authenticate the End-user.
+* **Cryptographically Verifiable Identifiers**: an identifier that is either based upon or can be resolved to cryptographic key material, and is used by the Self-Issued OPs in the `sub` Claim of the ID Token to prove possession of the cryptographic key used to sign the ID Token.
+Types of such identifiers are defined in this specification as Subject Syntax Types.

-  This specification defines a subject syntax type which is a thumbprint of the public key material.
-The public key itself is shared within the ID Token as a _JSON Web Key_ (JWK).
-The cryptographic algorithm needs to be supported by both the Self-Issued OP and RP.

-  This specification also allows for _resolvable identifiers_, which are URIs which can resolve various types of authoritative data underneath an appropriate _resolution method_.
-Resolvable identifiers may be used as the subject identifiers, or `sub` Claim of the ID Token, when they can be resolved to a set one or more of cryptographic keys that identify the subject.
-In addition to cryptographic algorithms, both the Self-Issued OP and RP need to support the resolution method.
-The resolution method is based on the URI itself, such as a "https" resolution method.
-One example of such a resolvable identifier would be a _Decentralized Identifier_ (DID), where resolution methods would typically also include the _DID Method_, e.g. "did:example".

-  For compatibility with the existing JWS/JWE-based cryptography of OpenID Connect, it is assumed such resolved cryptographic identities are representable as a _JSON Web Key Set_ (JWKS).
-Each key in the set would have a cryptographic algorithm, key identifier, and associated key material.

 ## Out of Scope